oxc7/Deep-Learning/README.md

 # Deep-Learning
-For Deep Learning assignments at the University of Tokyo
+Source code for Deep Learning class at the University of Tokyo